Fox in the Henhouse: Supply-Chain Backdoor Attacks Against Reinforcement Learning: Supply-Chain Backdoor Attack

 \eat{ Before deploying the static agent to the victim's training environment, the attacker trains its components. \paragraph{Training $\pi^\mathrm{att}_\mathrm{std}$} The standard policy $\pi^\mathrm{att}_\mathrm{std}$ serves as a normal opponent when playing against the victim, e.g., a policy that aims to defeat the victim in a competitive game.
 To achieve this, it is obtained from tournament-based training, where several randomly initialized policies compete against each other to obtain a generally well-performed policy as detailed in \cref{app:pre-training std policy}.

 \paragraph{Training $\pi^\mathrm{att}_\mathrm{rwd}$}} The rewarding policy $\pi^\mathrm{att}_\mathrm{rwd}$ aims to implicitly reward the victim for executing backdoor actions by deliberately expediting its own defeat.
-To fulfill this role, $\pi^\mathrm{att}_\mathrm{rwd}$ should consistently lose the game quickly against any opponent policy $\pi^\mathrm{opp}$ starting from an arbitrary state.
-Therefore, $\pi^\mathrm{att}_\mathrm{rwd}$ is trained to optimize the following max-min objective, aiming to maximize the \emph{opponent's expected cumulative reward} from an arbitrary state $s_i$ against the worst-case opponent polices, as
+Thus $\pi^\mathrm{att}_\mathrm{rwd}$ should consistently lose the game quickly against any opponent policy $\pi^\mathrm{opp}$ starting from an arbitrary state. $\pi^\mathrm{att}_\mathrm{rwd}$ is trained to maximize the \emph{opponent's expected cumulative reward} from an arbitrary state $s_i$ against the worst-case opponent polices by optimizing the following max-min objective,